The 5 Best Memorial Day Smart Home Deals I Am Most Excited About

 - Amazon: Save 30% on a wired or wire-free Blink video doorbell

-- Amazon: Lockly Secure Pro Deadbolt WiFi smart lock is $80 off
+- Amazon: Lockly Secure Pro Deadbolt Wi-Fi smart lock is 20% off with code GKDNZ9OZ

 - Amazon: Roborock S8 Plus robot vacuum is $240 off